sulphuric/Nexuiz-Rocketminsta-Color-Chat/README.md

 Caution:
 i) give some time to download after u press K - some milliseconds ii) There are some obvious limitations since an web address is used as an input chat.
-For instance "+" cannot be processed, use %2B should be used.
+For instance "+" cannot be processed, instead %2B should be used.